dotmailer/dotmailer-magento-extension/README.md

 # Contribution

-You are welcome to contribute to dotmailer for Magento!
+You are welcome to contribute to Engagement Cloud for Magento!
 You can either:
 - Report a bug: create a [GitHub issue](https://github.com/dotmailer/dotmailer-magento-extension/issues/new) including description, repro steps, Magento and extension version numbers
 - Fix a bug: please fork this repo and submit the Pull Request to our [Develop branch](https://github.com/dotmailer/dotmailer-magento-extension/tree/develop)
-- Request a feature on our [community forum](https://support.dotmailer.com/hc/en-gb/community/topics/200432508-Feedback-and-feature-requests)
+Request a feature on our [roadmap](https://roadmap.dotdigital.com)

 # V6.4.9
 ##### Bug fixes
 - Guest subscribers were being synced with Website_Name instead of Store_view name ; this has now been corrected.
-- We've fixed an issue whereby the automation cron would attempt to enrol on the wrong dotmailer account in a multi-website context
+- We've fixed an issue whereby the automation cron would attempt to enrol on the wrong Engagement Cloud account in a multi-website context
 - We've fixed an issue related to accessing the email_review table when the instance database is using a prefix

 # V6.4.8

 ##### Bug fixes
 - Transactional emails weren't being sent using Magento's queuing system (and Cronjob) introduced in Magento EE 1.14.1 and Magento CE 1.9.1; they are now.
-- Saving dotmailer email template settings with no changes would reset any previously configured email to the default templates; this has now been fixed.
+- Saving Engagement Cloud email template settings with no changes would reset any previously configured email to the default templates; this has now been fixed.
 - We've fixed an issue which caused products to have incorrect URLs when the catalog was synced at store level
 - We've fixed an issue which stopped the product image ALT tag from being properly set in the abandoned cart's external dynamics content.
 - We are now properly disabling the deprecated CURLOPT_SAFE_UPLOAD method in PHP 7